taneshadeshaw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity as it often leads to bugs and maintenance nightmares.
 Remember, you write code not only for computers but also for humans to read, understand, and maintain."

 This quote reminds us that while we're crafting complex systems, the most elegant solutions are often those that are simple and easy to understand.
 It's about writing clean, concise code that accomplishes the task at hand without over-engineering.

+# 2024-03-04
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously educate yourself: Read blogs, books, and research papers to learn about new programming techniques, tools, languages, or frameworks.
+2. Practice makes perfect: Write code every day to improve your problem-solving skills and become more efficient in your work.
+You can find projects on websites like LeetCode, HackerRank, GitHub, etc. to practice.
+3. Collaborate with others: Join open-source projects, attend meetups, conferences, workshops, hackathons, to meet other developers and learn from their experiences and knowledge.
+This will also help build your network and find job opportunities.
+4. Refactor and optimize your code: Always strive to write clean, efficient, modular, well-documented code.
+Code review and unit testing are essential to ensure the quality of your software.
+Learn design patterns and best practices to create maintainable and scalable applications.
+5. Solve real-world problems: Try to apply your programming skills to solve real problems, either for your personal projects or for clients.
+It will help improve the practicality of the skills you've learned and give you a better understanding of how software is used in real life.
+6. Be open to change: The tech world is constantly changing, so be open and adaptable to changes in technology, programming language, frameworks, tooling, best practice, algorithms, data structures, you name it.
+Staying open will make you more adaptible and help keep your skills fresh.